 Rio Olympics 2016: Ban Russia from Games, says British IOC member

-"Somewhat reluctantly, I am led to one conclusion: exclusion from Rio."
+"So, somewhat reluctantly, I am led to one conclusion: exclusion from Rio."

 Olympic stars sign letter urging Rio ban